 - According to Phyllis Diller's autobiography, "Like a Lampshade in a Whorehouse", in the late 1960s Broadway producer David Merrick approached Burns with the idea of him playing Horace Vandergelder in "Hello, Dolly!" with his best friend, Jack Benny, in drag as Dolly Levi.
 The intention was to turn Broadway on its ear and revive flagging interest in the show, which had been running since 1964, originally with Carol Channing as Dolly Levi.
 This idea never came to fruition (Diller did, however, appear in the show for three months in 1970).

-- At the time of his Academy Award win for Best Supporting Actor for The Sunshine Boys (1975) at the age of 80, he was the oldest winner of an Academy Award.
+- At the time of Burns' Academy Award win for Best Supporting Actor for The Sunshine Boys (1975) at the age of 80, he was the oldest winner of an Academy Award.
 This record was broken first by Jessica Tandy in 1990 and then later by Christopher Plummer in 2012 who also received an Academy Award for Best Supporting Actor, but at the age of 82.

-- Uncle of Lou Weiss, chairman emeritus of William Morris Agency, who got his mail room start in the agency business with the help of "Uncle Nate".
+- Uncle of Lou Weiss, chairman emeritus of the William Morris Agency, who got his mail room start in the agency business with the help of "Uncle Nate".

 - Brother of William Burns.